usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

 access (see Operation section) as the partition is automatically mounted under `/mnt` and sudo access is available.

-## Using the eMMC as boot media
+## Using the internal eMMC as boot media

 The eMMC can be used as boot media only if the `BR2_TARGET_UBOOT_PATCH` has been modified accordingly, as indicated in the _Compiling_ section.

-### Accessing the USB armory Mk II eMMC as USB storage device
+### Accessing the eMMC as USB storage device

 **WARNING**: the following operations will destroy any previous contents on the target eMMC.